 If you want to start learning to play games with continental grip, you can quickly learn to play with this grip.
-It mainly involves the hand placement between bevels 1 and 2.
+It mainly involves the hand placement between levels 1 and 2.
 The best part of this group is that it is equally suitable for players of all levels.
-Either you are a beginner, a player in the struggling phase, or a difficult-to-beat expert; this grip works well for all levels of players.
-Almost all pros use this grip and it allows them to build to winning points
+Whether you are a beginner, a player in the struggling phase, or a difficult-to-beat expert; this grip works well for all levels of players.
+Almost all pros use this grip and it allows them to build to winning points.

 Best Forehand Grip In Tennis